 The climate crisis is not only a product of greenhouse gas emissions… but also of an ideological shift that was imposed by colonization and capitalism to justify violation of sacred land-, water-, and airways—domination that taught Americans to speak of “resources” instead of “relatives.”

-The report offers some lessons learned from a project, “Mapping Ecological Stewardship Opportunities,” which was supported by Margaret A. Cargill Philanthropies.
-The resources involved were modest ($240,000 total), but the ambition was large—namely, to assist Native nations to “regain control of their land and natural resources, revitalize traditional stewardship practices, and build sustainable stewardship initiatives that contribute to tribal economic and community development opportunities” (5).
+The report offers some lessons learned from a project, “Mapping Ecological Stewardship Opportunities,” that was supported by Margaret A. Cargill Philanthropies.
+The resources involved were modest ($240,000 total) but the ambition was large—namely, to assist Native nations to “regain control of their land and natural resources, revitalize traditional stewardship practices, and build sustainable stewardship initiatives that contribute to tribal economic and community development opportunities.”3

 There is a deep irony in this situation, as the climate emergency’s effects fall on those least responsible for their occurrence.
-Indeed, the principles of resource stewardship long championed in many Native American communities are critical to restoring environmental balance.
-For example, as fire archaeologist Hillary Renick has noted in NPQ, as mass wildfires fueled by the climate crisis become increasingly common, “there is widespread scientific acknowledgement that Indigenous fire ecology practices are both appropriate and environmentally necessary.”
-Still, she adds, “fire ecology efforts must deal with the legacy of a century of fire ecology mismanagement, a challenge that has been greatly exacerbated by climate change.”
+Indeed, the principles of resource stewardship long championed in many Native American communities are critical to restoring environmental balance.7 For example, as fire archaeologist Hillary Renick has noted in NPQ, as mass wildfires fueled by the climate crisis become increasingly common, “there is widespread scientific acknowledgment that Indigenous fire ecology practices are both appropriate and environmentally necessary.”8 Still, she adds, “fire ecology efforts must deal with the legacy of a century of fire ecology mismanagement, a challenge that has been greatly exacerbated by climate change.”9

-Two years ago, Raymond Foxworth of First Nations noted in NPQ that, “Native people have long held a worldview that connects human and community health to the health of land and the environment.
-It shapes and perpetuates Native identities, cultures, and worldviews.”
-The point, Foxworth adds, is not to romanticize Native communities, but rather to learn from “a worldview that connects human and community health to the health of land and the environment.”
-This worldview can be summarized as one that centers the notion of stewardship, rather than resource extraction.
+Two years ago, Raymond Foxworth of First Nations noted in NPQ that “Native people have long held a worldview that connects human and community health to the health of land and the environment.
+It shapes and perpetuates Native identities, cultures, and worldviews.”10 This worldview can be summarized as one that centers the notion of stewardship rather than resource extraction.

 Overview of Stewardship Challenges

 Adelzadeh’s report looks at four communities.
-The Lower Brule Sioux Nation of South Dakota is housed on 132,601 acres of land (a little over 200 square miles).
-A key challenge for the Lower Brule Sioux is preserving native wildlife, such as the pronghorn antelope.
+The Lower Brule Sioux Nation of South Dakota is housed on 132,601 acres of land (over 200 square miles).11 A key challenge for the Lower Brule Sioux is preserving native wildlife, such as the pronghorn antelope.
 A pilot program of coyote sterilization shows promising results.
 The tribal nation also aspires to implement what would be the first grasslands carbon sequestration project in the United States.

-In North-Central Montana, the Chipewa Cree Nation, with 122,000 acres of land, has similar ambitions.
-One of the tribal nation’s goals is to develop “baseline maps to protect and restore sensitive areas and resources such as medicinal plants, riparian areas, waterways, and wildlife corridors” (8).
-The Chippewa Cree are also seeking to implement a forest carbon sequestration project.
+In North-Central Montana, the Chippewa Cree Nation, with 122,000 acres of land (over 190 square miles), has similar ambitions.12 One of the tribal nation’s goals is to develop “baseline maps to protect and restore sensitive areas and resources such as medicinal plants, riparian areas, waterways, and wildlife corridors.”13 The Chippewa Cree are also seeking to implement a forest carbon sequestration project.

 Three Themes: Holistic Stewardship, Sovereignty, and Leadership Development

-As the descriptions above make clear, the four communities in the study share some common challenges.
-All are small—enrolled tribal membership ranges from 4,354 for the Lower Brule Sioux to 14,343 for the Crow.
-Each nation seeks to balance ecological and economic concerns, the latter of which should not be underestimated in these heavily rural communities.
-A Montana State study from 2019 estimated that the poverty rate statewide for Native communities exceeded 30 percent.
+As the descriptions above make clear, the four communities in the study share some common challenges: all are small—enrolled tribal membership ranges from 4,354 for the Lower Brule Sioux to 14,343 for the Crow;16 and each nation seeks to balance ecological and economic concerns, the latter of which should not be underestimated in these heavily rural communities.
+A Montana State study from 2019 estimated that the poverty rate statewide for Native communities exceeded 30 percent.17

-In her report, Adelzadeh notes that, “Western funding models tend to be linear and, directed narrowly toward ecological endpoints of restoration” (13).
-The call for holistic models of stewardship is not just rhetorical.
-Models that care for both land and people, she points out, “are more likely to be sustained and to achieve [their] goals over the long term.”
+In her report, Adelzadeh notes that “Western funding models tend to be linear and directed narrowly toward ecological endpoints of restoration.”18 The call for holistic models of stewardship is not just rhetorical; models that care for both land and people, she points out, “are more likely to be sustained and to achieve [their] goals over the long term.”19

 A second theme is the centrality of Indigenous sovereignty to stewardship.
 A sovereignty focus has many implications.
 One is control over data.
-Another facet is food sovereignty, including “reclaiming Native food traditions” (15).
-As Adelzadeh notes, Center Pole, the Crow economic development nonprofit, seeks to “restore traditional food systems by restoring Native grasslands and plants used for traditional foods and medicine” (15).
-A sovereignty lens is also critical to successful ecotourism development.
-Absent Indigenous ownership and control, Adelzadeh observes, ecotourism becomes just another mechanism for “the extraction of revenue from communities.”
-Avoiding this, she adds, “requires tribes to retain decision-making authority over their land and natural and cultural resources” (16).
+Another facet is food sovereignty, including “reclaiming Native food traditions.”20 As Adelzadeh notes, Center Pole, the Crow economic development nonprofit, seeks to “restore traditional food systems by restoring Native grasslands and plants used for traditional foods and medicine.”21 A sovereignty lens is also critical to successful ecotourism development.
+Absent Indigenous ownership and control, Adelzadeh observes, ecotourism becomes just another mechanism for “the extraction of revenue from communities.”22 Avoiding this, she adds, “requires tribes to retain decision-making authority over their land and natural and cultural resources.”23

-A third theme is the need to invest in leadership, which requires a multi-generational approach that cultivates the wisdom and sustained involvement of elders while also focusing on developing the next generation of leaders.
+A third theme is the need to invest in leadership, which requires a multigenerational approach that cultivates the wisdom and sustained involvement of elders while also focusing on developing the next generation of leaders.
 Both Center Pole and NAEDC understand this and place youth development at the center of their work.
-Stewardship, Adelzadeh emphasizes, “has always been a community activity, with the transfer of knowledge from elders to youth” (21).
+Stewardship, Adelzadeh emphasizes, “has always been a community activity, with the transfer of knowledge from elders to youth.”24